virtuald/pygi-composite-templates/README.rst

 pygi-composite-templates
 ========================

-A prototype implementation of Gtk+ composite templates for PyGI.
+A prototype implementation of Gtk+ composite widget templates for PyGI.
 This library will allow you to declare a composite widget, and mark particular properties as widgets or methods as signals that are declared in a GtkBuilder XML file created with glade.
 Usage of this functionality reduces the amount of